 - Similar results can be obtained in Photoshop with a little more care

-In the hope of helping the transformation, I have created a tutorial document, Photoshop is a Girl’s Best Friend, which you can find in the “Learn and Use” section of the store.
+In the hope of helping the transformation, I have created a tutorial document, Photoshop is a Girl’s Best Friend.
+If you like to purchase a copy, contact me.
 Buy it, read it, use it, think about it, and hopefully adopt the working principles in your photography.
 Below are the before and after results of editing that I created.
 They are a little more than I would have done had it not been for the demonstration of different tools.

 Good photography does not need gimmicks.